Skip to main content

 useValueSelector

 Called by the ValueSelector component.
-Returns the given value as an array (untouched if already an array) and a memoized change handler.
+Returns the given value as an array (unchanged if already an array) and a memoized change handler.

 function useValueSelector(